ramizouari/Excellentia/README.md

   - Copy it to `TESTS_DISK`
 - A Prometheus instance for collecting metrics
 - An Ingress controller acting as a gateway

+## 5. API

+For now, we proposed the following API for consumption:

+- `/judge/status` to get the status of the judge
+- `/judge/{problem_id}` to submit a solution for the problem identified by`problem_id`.
+It returns a solution verdict
+- `/actuator/health`, to check the health of the micro-service
+- `/actuator/prometheus`, to collect the metrics of the micro-service
+- `/actuator/logsfile`, to collect the logs of the micro-service

+## 6. Architecture